Glossary

 No. A valid MOT certificate is required to tax your vehicle, except for cars that are older than 40 years or haven’t been substantially altered in the last 30 years.

 A vehicle is MOT exempt when it is older than 40 years or hasn’t been substantially altered in at least 30 years.
-That includes alterations to how the car works in general, the engine, axis, chassis, or body.
+That includes alterations to how the car works in general, the engine, axle, chassis, or body.
 Cars newer than 3 years are also exempt from annual checks.

 The maximum fee for an MOT check for a car is £54.85, although many MOT centres will charge less than that.
 The fees for motorcycles, goods vehicles, and camper vans can be found on the website of the UK government.